LinqlLang/Linql/Typescript/README.md

 ## Custom LinqlContext

 Overriding the default `LinqlContext` allows customized endpoint generation, authentication, and `TypeName` resolution.
-To do so, simply inherit from the default `LinqlContext`.
+To do so, simply inherit from the default `LinqlContext` from the linql package that matches your usecase.

 In the below example, we show a `CustomLinqlContext` which overrides the route generation, overrides the `TypeName Resolution`, and adds a `Batch` functionality.